Ruvyrom/Ruvomain-Protocole/ADB-Termux/README.md

 - Transparent, modular, and easy to audit.

 - Compatible with Linux distro: Debian/Ubuntu/Mint/Kali, Arch Linux, Fedora/CentOS/RHEL
+- You can modify .json files if you want keep a fonctionality in /Configs/S24+

 ### For Linux users:
 **Prerequisites:**